-7. Close the door and restart.

-8. After 2/3 of the defrost time is over, the display will prompt you to turn over food.
+- 7. Close the door and restart. - After 2/3 of the defrost time is over, the display will prompt you to turn food over.
 Repeat steps 6 and 7.
 When the defrost time is over, you will hear four beeps and END will display.

-NOTE: If you do not open the door, the display will resume the countdown.
+NOTE: If you do not open the door within 3 seconds, the display will resume the countdown.